peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0030:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Pascal's Triangle.
 Memory Usage: 6.4 MB, less than 86.99% of C++ online submissions for Pascal's Triangle.

+#0031:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Pascal's Triangle II.
+Memory Usage: 6.2 MB, less than 86.74% of C++ online submissions for Pascal's Triangle II.